fbpx

 Envision what could be.
 What kind of future does the client want for themselves?
 How would life be different if they got there?

 Identify practical goals and plan actions to achieve them.
 How can the client create a path toward their desired destination?
-What types of intermittent, reasonable steps can they take to forge that path and avoid the potential of risky behaviors?
+What types of intermittent, reasonable steps can they take to forge that path and avoid the potential of risky behaviours?

 Outcomes: Increased confidence, self-efficacy, and motivation acquired pro-social people, places, and community.

-To learn more about how MyTeenLifeCoach.com could help your child, visit our website or call us at (770) 235 8202 to schedule a free exploration meeting.
+To learn more about how MyTeenLifeCoach.com could help your child, visit our website or call us at (770) 235-8202 to schedule a free exploration meeting.

 Resources: https://www.ncbi.nlm.nih.gov/books/NBK554988/